Stephanie-Delicia/cs4520-assignment3/README.md

 #### Running the app

 As with the last assignment, downloading and running the app on an Android 14 device (API 34) worked on my end.
+Video included of using the app called assignment3_demo.mov.

 #### Added files for the app